NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-* "IP Address" is used herein as a length independent term covering both IPv4 and IPv6 addresses.
+* "IP address" is used herein as a length independent term covering both IPv4 and IPv6 addresses.

 # Changes to [RFC7873] {#changes}